sumrania/kaggle_dsb/kazu_notes.md

     * DCAN separates the network into two heads at the output (multi-task learning): segmentation and contour probabilities, and has separate mask labels for each head.
 These are then fused at the end for final segmentation.
 This is a much more explicit way of dealing with objects in contact

 * In DCAN, what are the "auxiliary tasks that encourage gradient flow"?

+##### Traditional CV methods

+Most kernels demonstrating solutions using traditional methods did something like the following pipeline:

+* Threshold image with Otsu method (assume pixel values are distributed in bimodal distribution, find threshold in middle of the two peaks)
+* Dilate/erode image to get rid of noise and separate touching components

 ### References